universal-editor/tinymce/README.md

 * Bower install https://github.com/universal-editor/tinymce --save -F
-* Required to make connecting javascript-file, css-file:
+* Required to make connecting javascript-file:
   * universal-editor.TinyMCE.min.js – the main extension file in editor.
-* Extension uses tinymce-dist library that requires files are in mce-files directory
+* Extension uses tinymce-dist library that requires files are in mce-files directory.

 Firstly static resources of dist/mce-files directory files needed to move to a working directory and by default specify the path for MCE: